ngnhha1113/Sum_String1/README.md

 The core addition logic is in the `StringSum` method, which is used by the `Add` method within the `MyBigNumber` class.
 The program loop allows users to input numbers repeatedly.

-UNITTEST

 The provided code is a unit test using Microsoft's Visual Studio testing framework.
-It includes two test cases for the String_Sum method:
+It includes two test cases for the `String_Sum` method:

-Test Case 1:
+1. **Test Case 1:**

-Adds "9482394" and "4782394".
+   - Adds "9482394" and "4782394".

-Expects the result "14264788".
+   - Expects the result "14264788".

-Test Case 2:
+2. **Test Case 2:**

-Adds "9482394" and "0".
+   - Adds "9482394" and "0".

-Expects the result "9482394".
+   - Expects the result "9482394".

-The Assert.AreEqual method is used to verify that the actual result matches the expected result for each test case.
-Running this unit test ensures the correct behavior of the String_Sum method.
+The `Assert.AreEqual` method is used to verify that the actual result matches the expected result for each test case.
+Running this unit test ensures the correct behavior of the `String_Sum` method.